NFDI4BIOIMAGE/BioHackathon24/paper/paper.md

 Virtuoso was chosen because it came out as the most performant triplestore and SPARQL endpoint in many of Addlesee's benchmarks.
-Fuseki was added because it is missing in Addlesee's blog post despite  being widely distributed in test and development settings thanks to how easy it is to setup and to execute.
+Fuseki was added because it is missing in Addlesee's blog post despite  being widely distributed in test and development settings thanks to its simple setup and execution.

 #### Benchmark procedure ####
 To measure the query response time, we executed the SPARQL query client utility `rsparql`, part